Transition to a New Tomorrow

-This innovative professional development program will explore various career counselling and soft skills development approaches, divided into three phases:
+The Career Moves program explored various career counselling and soft skills development approaches, divided into three phases:

-- Professional exploration: reflecting on their skills and interests;
+- professional exploration: reflecting on mid-career workers’ skills and interests;